kanya-approve/oracle-talos-example/README.md

 - It keeps the node OS minimal, security-focused, and API-driven, which fits well with reproducible cluster provisioning.
 - The repository intentionally avoids SSH-based node management and instead relies on `talosctl` and machine configuration documents.
 - It is purpose-built for Kubernetes rather than being a general-purpose Linux distribution with Kubernetes added later.
+- Talos is designed around ideas that fit this repository well: immutable infrastructure, declarative configuration, and secure-by-default node management.
 - Talos integrates cleanly with automated machine config generation and bootstrap through the Terraform Talos provider.

 ### Talos Image Factory